bakpakin/Editgrid/README.md

 It also converts screen coordinates to grid coordinates and vice versa.

 Editgrid is also useful for adding a debugging background to games - just call grid:draw(camleft, camtop, zoom) before the rest of your draw calls, or if using with gamera, call grid:drawGamera(camera).
-Currently doesn't support camera rotation.

 ## How to use
 Place editgrid.lua in your project and require it like so: